L-Gante Opens Up About His Time in Prison: From Sleeping Without a Mattress to Finding Support (Video: Vorterix)

 Meanwhile, he said that on Mondays, Wednesdays and Fridays he was allowed and optional to go out to the patio for a period between half an hour and 40 minutes.
 “You obviously want to see the sunlight.”

 On those occasions, he also took the opportunity to talk to the other detainees.
-“There he could see them.
+“There he might see them.
 He was calm, he drank mate.”
-And he recalled the first impressions when they met him: “Everyone told me that they couldn’t believe it, that they had wanted to go see me, another told me that he had gone to my house and had waited for me for four hours one day and I didn’t come out.
+And he recalled the first impressions when they met him: “Everyone told me that they mightn’t believe it, that they had wanted to go see me, another told me that he had gone to my house and had waited for me for four hours one day and I didn’t come out.
 “I wasn’t even at home that day.”

 After being released, L-Gante celebrated the second birthday of his daughter Jamaica, the result of his relationship with his ex, Tamara Báez (@lgante_keloke)